JonathanCass/batchmaker/README.md

 Displays a picture of the item.
 Credits the user who inputted the recipe.
 Displays all the ingredients and steps with desriptions.
 Further breaks down the ingredients into the individual steps.
+Users can input a new serving amount and hit the adjust button.
+All ingredient requirements will be updated based upon this new serving amount.
 Has a functioning button that allows the currently logged in user to favorite a recipe.
 This button will then also credit that recipe with being favorited by this user.
 An edit this recipe button will appear only if the currently logged in user is the creator.
 However the button is not yet functional.